DatetimePicker#

 Core#

-• clearable (boolean, default=True): If true, allows the date to be cleared.
+• clearable (boolean, default=False): If true, allows the date to be cleared.

 • disabled (boolean, default=False): Whether the widget is editable